-A Respondent, Appellant, or Appellee may be represented by Counsel during proceedings conducted pursuant to these Procedural Rules.
-Respondent's Counsel, if any, must be identified to CFP Board prior to any scheduled on the record testimony or hearing.
-Respondent must provide the counsel's contact information as well as whether the Counsel will appear in person, via telephone, or via video conference (if CFP Board makes video conference available) for any on the record interview, oral argument, or hearing conducted under these Procedural Rules.
+A-Respondent, Appellant, or Appellee may be represented by Counselcounsel during proceedings conducted pursuant to these Procedural Rules.
+Respondent's Counselcounsel, if any, must be identified to CFP Board prior to any scheduled on the record testimony or hearing-in Respondent's Answer to the Complaint, Petition for Consideration or Petition for Reinstatement.
+Respondent must provide the counsel's contact information as well as whether the Counselcounsel will appear in person, via telephone, or viaby video conference (if CFP Board makes video conference available) for any on the record interview, oral argument, or hearing conducted under these Procedural Rules.
 Respondent's counsel must be an active member in good standing of the bar of a state of the United States, the District of Columbia, or any jurisdiction, possession, territory or dependency of the United States.
-The DEC Chair and Appeals Committee Chair may prohibit the appearance of Respondent's Counsel if either determines that Respondent's Counsel has not complied with any guidelines or standards that CFP Board establishes for outside counsel.
+The DEC Chair and Appeals Committee Chair may prohibit the appearance of Respondent's Counsel if either determines that Respondent's Counselcounsel has not complied with any guidelines or standards that CFP Board establishes for outside counsel.
 If CFP Board prohibits Respondent's counsel from appearing, Respondent may designate substitute counsel.
 Respondent must promptly inform CFP Board in the event Respondent's counsel withdraws or otherwise ceases to represent Respondent in the proceedings.

-16.3 RECUSAL
+1617.3 Recusal

 - a.
 Standard for Recusal.
 A member of the DEC, a Hearing Panel, a Settlement Review Panel, the Appeals Committee, or an Appeal Panel ("Member") must not participate in any proceeding in which the Member's impartiality might reasonably be questioned, including but not limited to the following circumstances: - 1.
-The Member has a personal bias or prejudice concerning a party or a party's lawyer, or personal knowledge of facts that are in dispute in the proceeding. - 2.
-The Member knows, or reasonably should know, that the Member or a member of the Member's Family (as defined in the Code and Standards) is: - a) A party or member of a party's Family; - b) An officer, director, general partner, managing member, or employee of a business entity that the party or members of the party's Family Control (as defined in the Code and Standards); - c) A person who has an economic interest in the proceeding or a business entity that a party or members of the Family of a party Control; - d) A person who has any other interest that could be substantially affected by the outcome of the proceeding; or - e) Likely to be a witness in the proceeding. - b.
+The Member has a personal bias or prejudice concerning a party or a party's lawyercounsel, or personal knowledge of facts that are in dispute in the proceeding. - 2.
+The Member knows, or reasonably should know, that the Member or a member of the Member's Family (as defined in the Code and Standards) is: - (a) A party or member of a party's Family; - (b) An officer, director, general partner, managing member, or employee of a business entity that the party or members of the party's Family Control (as defined in the Code and Standards); - (c) A person who has an economic interest in the proceeding or a business entity that a party or members of the Family of a party Control; - (d) A person who has any other interest that could be substantially affected by the outcome of the proceeding; or - (e) Likely to be a witness in the proceeding. - b.
 Process for Recusal.
-CFP Board must provide Respondent or Appellant and Appellee with notice of the members of the Hearing Panel, the DEC, the Settlement Review Panel, Appeals Committee and/or the Appeal Panel, as applicable.
-Respondent, Appellant or Appellee must promptly file a motion requesting the recusal of a Member and state with particularity the grounds for the motion.
-Respondent's failure to promptly file a motion for recusal will result in the waiver of an objection to the participation of the Member.
-The Chair of the DEC or the Appeals Committee, as applicable, must rule upon any request for recusal.
+CFP Board must provide Respondent or Appellant and Appellee with notice of the membersname and employer of each member of the Hearing Panel, the DEC, the Settlement Review Panel, Appeals Committee and/or the Appeal Panel, as applicable.
+Respondent, Appellant or Appellee must promptly file afile, within 7 calendar days of delivery of this notice, any motion requesting the recusal of a Member and state with particularity the grounds for the motion.
+Respondent's failure timely to promptly file a motion for recusal will result in the waiver of an objection to the participation of the Member.
+The Chair of the DEC or the Appeals Committee, as applicable, must rule upon any requestmotion for recusal.
 No person who is the subject of a motion for recusal may participate in the consideration of the motion except to raise the issue.